 Q: What is the process to hire a dual career partner or spouse?

-A: Once the Office of the Provost has approved a request to hire a partner or spouse as part of a dual-career hire, a Targeted External Faculty Recruitment (TEFR) request must be submitted to the Office of Diversity and Inclusion for hiring the partner or spouse.
+A: Once the Office of the Provost has approved a request to hire a partner or spouse as part of a dual-career hire, a Targeted External Faculty Recruitment (TEFR) request must be submitted to the Office for Equity, Diversity, and Inclusion for hiring the partner or spouse.
 The position will be posted for five (5) calendar days, and the partner or spouse must apply.
 At the end of the five-day period, the administrator must review and disposition all candidates who may have applied.

 Q: Can an unpaid volunteer move temporarily into a part-time faculty appointment to cover a class for a semester without conducting a search?

 A: No, volunteers are not paid and thus not employees of the University.
 Academic units should follow the standard recruitment process for hiring part-time faculty.